 - Reduced fertility.
 Chlamydia can harm your sperm, negatively impacting your ability to conceive.

-- Increase your risk of getting reactive arthritis, which causes your joints to swell and feel painful.
+- Increases your risk of getting reactive arthritis, which causes your joints to swell and feel painful.

 How soon after treatment will I feel better?

 You should start to feel better within a week after you begin taking antibiotics.
 Be sure to continue taking your antibiotics until they’re gone, even if your symptoms improve.

 How long should I wait to have sex if I am getting treatment for chlamydia?